RominaSSBatista/Turdus-Project/README.md

 *	Romina Batista took care of WetLab at [Gothenburg University](http://bioenv.gu.se): DNA extraction, Library Preparation, Target enrichment and preparation to sent to Sequencing using [Science for Life Laboratory -SciLifeLab](https://ngisweden.scilifelab.se/).

-*	Romina Batista built this repository. ... working in progress ... :soon:
+*	Romina Batista built this repository.

-*	Romina Batista is analysing the data, and leading manuscript preparation. ... working in progress ... :soon:
+*	Romina Batista analyzed the data, and lead manuscript preparation.

-*	All collaborators are involved in discussions, and interpreting results.
+*	All collaborators were involved in discussions, and interpreting results.

 ---